 Your payment history weighs heavily in determining your FICO score.
 The credit bureau accepts the records of your monthly payments on your car amortization, student loans, and mortgages.

-If there is no history to refer to, then you get a low score or considered a thin-file individual.
+If there is no history to refer to, then you get a low score or are considered a thin-file individual.

-A credit booster helps increase the credit score of those who have a no credit history.
+A credit booster helps increase the credit score of those who have no credit history.
 Your bank payments for your monthly rent, cell phones, tuition, and utility bills paid on time are all recorded.